alvinchoong/go-starter/README.md

 - `make git-prepush-install`: Install git pre-push hook to run checks
 - `make lint`: Run code formatting and linting checks

+## CI/CD Pipeline

+This repository includes a CI pipeline using GitHub Actions to automate testing and building processes.

+### CI Pipeline (Continuous Integration)

+The CI pipeline runs automatically on pull requests and pushes to the main branch:

+1. **Linting**: Ensures code quality using golangci-lint with the project's configuration
+2. **Testing**: Runs all tests with race detection against a PostgreSQL test database
+3. **Building**: Compiles the application and creates build artifacts
+4. **Docker**: Builds Docker images (without pushing)

 ## References

 - [Effective Go](https://golang.org/doc/effective_go)